 - What is the magnitude of the project’s reversal risk (e.g., as calculated in accordance with program standards)?
 Most carbon offset programs require forestry and land-use projects to develop a project-specific assessment of reversal risks (e.g., taking into account the likelihood of natural disturbances, management or financial failures, etc.) Although programs usually take this risk into account when insuring against reversals, carbon credit buyers may still prefer projects with lower risks.
 If a program does not require a project-specific risk assessment, buyers should request one as part of their due diligence.

-> - Does the project have a formal plan for managing and reducing reversal risks, and is this plan being followed?
-High quality carbon sequestration and storage projects will have management plans in place help lower the risk of any reversals.
-These plans may cover physical measures like thinning or other treatments to reduce the risks of fire and disease in forests; financial management practices to reduce risk project failure or bankruptcy; and/or easements, legal restrictions, or other measures to guard against over-harvesting or land conversion.
+- Does the project have a formal plan for managing and reducing reversal risks, and is this plan being followed?
+High-quality carbon sequestration and storage projects will have management plans in place to help lower the risk of any reversals.
+These plans may cover physical measures like thinning or other treatments to reduce the risks of fire and disease in forests; financial management practices to reduce the risk of project failure or bankruptcy; and/or easements, legal restrictions, or other measures to guard against over-harvesting or land conversion.
 Often, carbon offset programs will require that such plans be in place.
 For carbon credit buyers conducting due diligence, it is nevertheless a good idea to review such plans and evaluate their implementation and effectiveness.
 Important review questions include:

-> - Have the project owners allocated sufficient staff and budget to maintain the project’s intended impact?
+- Have the project owners allocated sufficient staff and budget to maintain the project’s intended impact?

 - Are implementation partners responsible for management and maintenance contractually obligated to perform these prolonging duties?

 - Is the project in good financial standing?
 Is there a prospect of financial instability or bankruptcy?